 Only students who complete the Competition are eligible for rankings, awards, and certificates.

-For example, the MNS Entry Stage consists of 40 questions to be completed in 10 minutes
+For example, the MNS Entry Stage consists of 40 questions, to be completed in 10 minutes.

-No. Each participant is eligible to receive only one award, being the highest-level award for which they qualify under the Competition rules.
+Each participant is eligible to receive only one award, being the highest-level award for which they qualify under the Competition rules.

-Yes.
 All participants of the Competition will receive a digital participation certificate.

-No. Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.
+Awards are merit-based and subject to eligibility criteria, performance, and fulfilment of Competition rules.

 Yes.
 Awards may be subject to tax deductions in accordance with applicable laws.